rochars/wavefile/README.md

 ## Notice
 **I've been receiving constant death threats for my position against the Bolsonaro regime, both in person and over the phone.
-I need to get away from my activities for now.
-Wish me luck.**
+**

 Create, read and write wav files according to the specs.